mariaangelapellegrino/Evaluation-Framework/README.md

 ### Results storage

-For each task and for each file used as gold standard, the framework will create
+For each task and each file used as a gold standard, the framework will create
-1) an output file that contains a reference to the file used as gold standard and all the information related to evaluation metric(s) provided by each task,
+1) an output file that contains a reference to the file used as a gold standard and all the information related to evaluation metric(s) provided by each task,
 2) a file containing all the **missing** entities,
 3) a log file reporting extra information, occurred problems, and execution time,
 4) information related to the comparison with previous runs.
 In particular, about the comparison, it reports the values effectively considered in the comparison and the ranking of the current run upon the other ones.
 The results of each run are stored in the directory _results/result\_<starting time of the execution>_ generated by the evaluation manager in the local path.

+In **Evaluation-Framework/tutorial_results_interpretation** folder you can find some examples of produced output folders and some tutorials to interpret results.

 ## Dependencies
 The framework is tested to work on Python 2.7.